jobrien1726/CitiBike-Storyboard/README.md

 ## Project Overview

-The goal of this project was to use Tableau to visualize CitiBike data
+The goal of this project was to create a public workbook in Tableau with a storyboard that visualizes [CitiBike data](data/citibike_JC_feb2020.csv) from Jersey City, NJ, for the month of February 2020.

 ## Technologies Used

-- Python
-- Pandas
 - Tableau